bdavidxyz/bootrails_blocks/README.md

  - Froala design blocks : combine blocks to get things done
  - Clean and elegant atmosphere from nextjs.org and panelbear.com

+## Installation

+### 1. Clone the repository

+Then copy/paste any section you want

+### 2. From a fresh new Rails app

+Start by following this guide : https://bootrails.com/blog/rails-bootstrap-tutorial

+Then

+add gem 'hotwire-rails' to Gemfile bin/rails bundle:install bin/rails hotwire:install

+Then copy paste app/frontend/packs/application.scss from this repo And all app/frontend/css/components/* from this repo

 ## License